Wood stoves & other home heating

 How to operate your wood stove more efficiently (video).
 An air quality burn ban is usually called during colder months when air pollution from wood smoke gets unhealthy.
 This kind of burn ban does not apply to homes with no other source of heat.

-Washington regulates the types of wood stoves and other wood-burning devices allowed for sale, resale, exchange, or that are given away.
-These devices must meet both Washington and EPA certification and labeling standards.
+Washington regulates which wood stoves and other wood burning devices that can be sold, resold, exchanged, or given away.
+These devices must meet both Washington and EPA standards for certification and labeling.
 For a device to be certified, it must meet the most protective emission performance standards that apply under state and federal law.

 Choosing a wood stove